-When it comes to working remotely, the most important thing is to make sure that your team is staying connected.
+When it comes to working from home, the most important thing is to make sure that you’re staying connected.
 So that means making sure you have the right tech and the right tools to help you.

 - Slack, or another messaging app for staying in touch without sending hundreds of emails per day